StanleySisq/Raporter/README.md

 # Raporter
-Custom raport form GLPI with custom fields
+Custom raport from GLPI with custom fields